 Seriously, this is the Barking Alien blog kids.
-Anyone whose been around here before knows I'm usually working on a least a half dozen new campaign ideas at any given time.
+Anyone whose been around here before this post knows I'm usually working on at least half a dozen new campaign ideas at any given time.
 Most of these concepts never get beyond the initial 'hey, you know what would be cool' stage.
 A select few get nearly the attention of games I manage to run before they are shelved for one reason or another.
 Developing a Role Playing Game campaign is, for me, very much like pitching a motion picture in Hollywood, complete with concept art that's never used and going over budget on props.

 All kidding aside, the games I plan to run next are...